-Acknowledgements: This research has been funded by a contract from the Geodetic Survey of Canada and by an International Research Fellowship awarded to the second author by Germany's Alexander von Humboldt Foundation.
+Acknowledgements.
+This research was funded by a contract from the Geodetic Survey of Canada and by an International Research Fellowship awarded to the second author by Germany's Alexander von Humboldt Foundation.
 The paper was also presented at the 2nd Joint Meeting of the International Gravity Commission and the International Geoid Commission, held in Trieste, Italy, September 7-12, 1998.